darlanmendonca/minimalist/README.md

 <mn-input placeholder="lorem ipsum" />
 ```

 Using a framework?
-Check the directory `sources/COMPONENT-NAME-HERE` to see entire documentation of component.
+Check the directory `sources/COMPONENT-NAME-HERE` to see the entire documentation of component.

 ### Tests